arielverbin/Babble/README.md

 The Babble Android Client uses WebSocket technology to provide real-time updates for sending messages, creating and deleting chats, and updating profile pictures and display names.
 Whenever a user performs these actions, the changes will instantly appear on the other side, ensuring seamless and synchronized communication.

 Note: For real-time updates to work properly, it is recommended to have multiple users connected using different devices or emulators.

-## More Notes Real-Time Chatting
-In this project, we have chosen to store the user's information in the localStorage of the browser.
-This decision was made to ensure that users do not get logged out when they refresh the page or reopen the browser.
-By utilizing localStorage, we provide a seamless experience where users can continue their session without interruption.

-However, it is important to note that localStorage is shared across all tabs within the same browser.
-While this approach enables persistence, it poses a limitation for experiencing real-time chatting.
-To fully utilize the real-time chatting functionality, it is required to connect to multiple users using different browsers, or opening a single incognito tab alongside a single regular tab.

 ## Conclusion